-Kiwiburn is always hungry for volunteers and there are many different ways to get involved – ranging from a one off shift with the Greeters, to construction with the Ministry of Public Works (MPW) pre event, to facilitating a team as part of the organising committee which works throughout the year.
+Kiwiburn is always hungry for volunteers and there are many different ways to get involved – ranging from a one off shift with Greeters, to construction with the Ministry of Public Works (MPW) pre event, to facilitating a team as part of the organising committee which works throughout the year.
 You can choose to volunteer before, during, or after the event or even throughout the year.
 We are looking for some people with specific skills, but we find that enthusiasm for a volunteering role is the most important aspect.
 Leadership roles are available, so maybe you would even like to grab a project by the balls and make it your own!

-Check out our Volunteer Team descriptions to see if anything piques your interest.
-Then if you’re interested in a bit more responsibility head to the Volunteer Opportunities page for currently available leadership roles.
+Check out our volunteer team descriptions to see if anything piques your interest.
 Training for most of these roles will be provided.
 If you would like to volunteer but don’t see anything that interests you, maybe you can create a new role.
 It happens.
 Let us know what it is that you are interested in and we’ll see what can be coordinated.

 Please note that this is a participant created event.
 Everyone contributes, everyone pays for their ticket.
 Kiwiburn does not subsidise entry fees in exchange for volunteer work because we are all volunteers.

-If you would like to volunteer, please fill out the form on Volcor and we will be in touch.
+If you would like to volunteer, please email firstname.lastname@example.org and we will be in touch.